-MATRIX is a residential research institute for the mathematical sciences.
+MATRIX is a residential research institute for the mathematical sciences in Australia.

 Bringing brilliant and creative minds together at residential research institutes world wide is the optimal way to deepen mathematical knowledge, initiate collaborations and stimulate innovative thinking.